PostgreSQL – Constraints

-PostgreSQL – HAVING Clause ”; Previous Next The HAVING clause allows us to pick out particular rows where the function”s result meets some condition.
-The WHERE clause places conditions on the selected columns, whereas the HAVING clause places conditions on groups created by the GROUP BY clause.
-Syntax The following is the position of the HAVING clause in a SELECT query − SELECT FROM WHERE GROUP BY HAVING ORDER BY The HAVING clause must follow the GROUP BY clause in a query and must also precede the ORDER BY clause if used.
-The following is the syntax of the SELECT statement, including the HAVING clause − SELECT column1, column2 FROM table1, table2 WHERE [ conditions ] GROUP BY column1, column2 HAVING [ conditions ] ORDER BY column1, column2 Example Consider the table COMPANY having records as follows − # select * from COMPANY; id | name | age | address | salary —-+——-+—–+———–+——– 1 | Paul | 32 | California| 20000 2 | Allen | 25 | Texas | 15000 3 | Teddy | 23 | Norway | 20000 4 | Mark | 25 | Rich-Mond | 65000 5 | David | 27 | Texas | 85000 6 | Kim | 22 | South-Hall| 45000 7 | James | 24 | Houston | 10000 (7 rows) The following is an example, which would display record for which the name count is less than 2 − testdb-# SELECT NAME FROM COMPANY GROUP BY name HAVING count(name) < 2; This would produce the following result − name ——- Teddy Paul Mark David Allen Kim James (7 rows) Now, let us create three more records in COMPANY table using the following INSERT statements − INSERT INTO COMPANY VALUES (8, ”Paul”, 24, ”Houston”, 20000.00); INSERT INTO COMPANY VALUES (9, ”James”, 44, ”Norway”, 5000.00); INSERT INTO COMPANY VALUES (10, ”James”, 45, ”Texas”, 5000.00); Now, our table has the following records with duplicate names − id | name | age | address | salary —-+——-+—–+————–+——– 1 | Paul | 32 | California | 20000 2 | Allen | 25 | Texas | 15000 3 | Teddy | 23 | Norway | 20000 4 | Mark | 25 | Rich-Mond | 65000 5 | David | 27 | Texas | 85000 6 | Kim | 22 | South-Hall | 45000 7 | James | 24 | Houston | 10000 8 | Paul | 24 | Houston | 20000 9 | James | 44 | Norway | 5000 10 | James | 45 | Texas | 5000 (10 rows) The following is the example, which would display record for which the name count is greater than 1 − testdb-# SELECT NAME FROM COMPANY GROUP BY name HAVING count(name) > 1; This would produce the following result − name ——- Paul James (2 rows) Print Page Previous Next Advertisements ”;
+PostgreSQL – SELECT Query ”; Previous Next PostgreSQL SELECT statement is used to fetch the data from a database table, which returns data in the form of result table.
+These result tables are called result-sets.
+Syntax The basic syntax of SELECT statement is as follows − SELECT column1, column2, columnN FROM table_name; Here, column1, column2…are the fields of a table, whose values you want to fetch.
+If you want to fetch all the fields available in the field then you can use the following syntax − SELECT * FROM table_name; Example Consider the table COMPANY having records as follows − id | name | age | address | salary —-+——-+—–+———–+——– 1 | Paul | 32 | California| 20000 2 | Allen | 25 | Texas | 15000 3 | Teddy | 23 | Norway | 20000 4 | Mark | 25 | Rich-Mond | 65000 5 | David | 27 | Texas | 85000 6 | Kim | 22 | South-Hall| 45000 7 | James | 24 | Houston | 10000 (7 rows) The following is an example, which would fetch ID, Name and Salary fields of the customers available in CUSTOMERS table − testdb=# SELECT ID, NAME, SALARY FROM COMPANY ; This would produce the following result − id | name | salary —-+——-+——– 1 | Paul | 20000 2 | Allen | 15000 3 | Teddy | 20000 4 | Mark | 65000 5 | David | 85000 6 | Kim | 45000 7 | James | 10000 (7 rows) If you want to fetch all the fields of CUSTOMERS table, then use the following query − testdb=# SELECT * FROM COMPANY; This would produce the following result − id | name | age | address | salary —-+——-+—–+———–+——– 1 | Paul | 32 | California| 20000 2 | Allen | 25 | Texas | 15000 3 | Teddy | 23 | Norway | 20000 4 | Mark | 25 | Rich-Mond | 65000 5 | David | 27 | Texas | 85000 6 | Kim | 22 | South-Hall| 45000 7 | James | 24 | Houston | 10000 (7 rows) Print Page Previous Next Advertisements ”;

-PostgreSQL – Joins
+PostgreSQL – Like Clause

 PostgreSQL – Order By Clause